xiwenc1/DeepDIH/README.md

 ## Results
 ![image](https://github.com/XiwenChen-NAU/DeepDIH/blob/master/Figures/fig12.jpg)
 Optical Experimental hologram of USAF Resolution Chart and reconstructions.
 (A) The captured hologram.
 (B) Amplitude reconstruction with our method.
 (C) The reconstructed quantitative phase with our method.

+The HTML and Notebook could be also found in https://drive.google.com/drive/folders/13o86AYWUPvxQxanq4cHxIiDjW22vOd75?usp=sharing